javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 - When a regular function is executed with `new`, it creates an empty object and assigns it to `this`.
 - But when a derived constructor runs, it doesn't do this.
 It expects the parent constructor to do this job.

-So a derived constructor must call `super` in order to execute its parent (non-derived) constructor, otherwise the object for `this` won't be created.
+So a derived constructor must call `super` in order to execute its parent (base) constructor, otherwise the object for `this` won't be created.
 And we'll get an error.

 For the `Rabbit` constructor to work, it needs to call `super()` before using `this`, like here: